yeoman/yeoman.io/app/_includes/yeoman.wiki/FAQ.md

 ### How do I use Compass sprites and the `image_url` helper with Yeoman?

 Follow the guide provided in [this gist](https://gist.github.com/passy/5270050).

+### How can I disable Insight or Update Notifier?

+You can use use a command line flag to disable them.
+Eg. `yo webapp --no-insight`

+Insight: `--no-insight`
+Update Notifier: `--no-update-notifier`

+You can also add `yeoman_test` as an environment variable with any value to permanently disable both.